 I was left with pieces of Derek all over the pieces of paper, and I knew I could not clean it alone.
 I did not want to, it seemed an unnecessary push on my already failing body, and it could only lead to ruin- the business was already in trouble, what with the sudden demise of my business partner.
 What would become of our wives?
 And what of our legacy as movers-and-shakers?
-We had hardly made an imprint in the stones of this land, and the chances of doing that thing alone seemed slim, nearly as slim as the chances of Derek sharing his meals with me, though I always shared mine with him.
+We had hardly made an imprint in the stones of this land, and the chances of doing that thing alone seemed slim, nearly as slim as the chances of Derek sharing his meals with me while he was alive, though I always shared mine with him.

 This is why I would fail alone – I was less greedy, less business savvy than the man who was now spread so thinly over the already dirty floor, his stinking guts matching the colour of the mould-face on the wall.

 The papers were ruined too; there was no hope of recovery, not even of copying.
-Derek’s anger broke him and our work, and all I could conceive was sitting out the days until my own demise there in that office, spitting up blood periodically so mine could hang out in the pools of his.
+Derek’s anger broke him and our work, and all I could conceive was sitting out the days until my own demise there in that office, spitting up blood periodically so that mine could hang out in the pools of his.
 So sit there I did, coughing every minute.

 —— —— ——